 Activities To Avoid or Change:

-If possible, discontinue the rough or jerky sports movements like jumping, and quick changes in direction.
-Also avoid strong side-to-side movements like cycling, skiing, and stair climber machines.
+If possible, discontinue the rough or jerky sports movements like jumping and quick changes in direction.
+Also, avoid strong side-to-side activities like cycling, skiing, and stair climber machines.

-It is usually aggravated by sleeping on one side with the painful leg draped forward at a sharp angle.
-People who sleep on their side consistently get relief from sleeping with a pillow between the leg.
+This hip pain flares up by more than stepping on one foot.
+Additionally, sleeping on one side with the painful leg draped forward at a sharp angle agitates it.
+People who sleep on their side consistently get relief from sleeping with a pillow between their legs.

-Long walks on the beach, in the dunes or hiking on uneven terrain also tend to aggravate this.
+Long walks on the beach, in the dunes, or hiking on uneven terrain aggravates this.

 Obese clients benefit from weight loss and light exercise.
-Some clients have taken on exercise that is too intense or shifts from one leg to the other, which aggravates the condition.
+However, some clients have taken on too intense training that shifts from one leg to another, aggravating the condition.

 Mid-sized IcyHot patches work well in the short term.
 Put one of these IcyHot patches on the green asterisk.
 To find the spot, lay your hand flatly on the back of your hip and rub it in a circle until you feel a walnut-sized bump.
 That’s the PSIS, which is the yellow circle in the illustration.
 You can put the upper corner of the patch on that spot so that patch covers the green asterisk.

-This exercise may produce movements in the joints of the low back and sacroiliac joint that click and offer immediate relief.
+This exercise may produce movements in the low back and sacroiliac joint that click and offer immediate relief.

 The tennis ball treatment for glutes may be effective in releasing this trigger point.
 Focus on using the ball near the spot in the illustration above.
 Don’t press directly into the spot at first.
-Do the spokes in this post, starting at the front corner of the hip.
+Instead, do the spokes in this post, starting at the front corner of the hip.
 You will soften and release most of the muscle before reaching this spot.
-You probably won’t get this to release completely but if you do this well daily, you can see a big difference over a period of days.
+You probably won’t get this to release completely, but if you do this well daily, you can see a big difference over days.

 If you aggravate it, stretch it under a hot shower.
-Plant your foot and push your aggravated hip into the hot water to stretch it.
+For example, plant your foot and push your aggravated hip into the hot water to stretch it.

-Most people overwork this and need some ice afterward.
-It’s a good idea to ice this afterward even if you didn’t overwork this.
+Most people overwork these trigger points with the tennis ball.
+It would be a good idea to ice the glutes and SI joint afterward, even if you didn’t overwork this.

-This sitting piriformis stretch opens the posterior section of the gluteus medius, which lays near the upper border of the piriformis.
-Other piriformis stretches, like the front leg of pigeon open this section of the gluteal muscles as well.
+This sitting piriformis stretch opens the posterior section of the gluteus medius near the piriformis’s upper border.
+Like the front leg of the Pigeon pose, and other piriformis also stretches, it opens this section of the gluteal muscles.

 In you don’t get relief from these self-care activities, you should really see a bodyworker who specializes in pelvic balancing.